PacificBiosciences/trgt/README.md

 TRGT is a tool for targeted genotyping of tandem repeats from PacBio HiFi data.
 In addition to the basic size genotyping, TRGT profiles sequence composition, mosaicism, and CpG methylation of each analyzed repeat and visualization of reads overlapping the repeats.

-## Early version warning
+## Active development warning

 Please note that TRGT is still under active development.
 We anticipate some changes to the input and output file formats of TRGT.